rock-solid/wordpress-mobile-pack/readme.txt

 Google Ad Sense / Google Double Click for Publishers is supported on the Premium version as of v2.1.
 Support for other ad networks will be added in future releases.

 == Changelog ==

+= 2.1.5 =
+* Select a single font option for headlines, subtitles and paragraphs.
+Generated CSS files for all color schemes / fonts combinations.
+* Added browser caching for the app's static files, for improving loading time.
+* Refactor and merge the application's CSS files, for improving loading time.
+* Optimize cover images, for improving loading time.
+* Remove integration with Zemanta and refactor content exports for the application
+* Modified language files format and translated app in Portuguese (Brazil) and Italian.
+A big thanks to all contributors: Diogo Desiderati (Portuguese), Fabiola Sguassero, Emmanuel Andriulo (Italian).
+* Added 'Monetize' page (as a preview for WP Mobile Pack PRO)
+* Modified the 'More...' page and renamed it as 'PRO'
+* Added preview for the 4th app theme

 = 2.1.4 =
 * Translated app in multiple languages.
 A big thanks to all contributors: Bernhard Steinbichler (German), Péter Ágoston (Hungarian), Sandra Gorgan (Romanian), Agnieszka Bugajska (Polish), Mathias Wideroth (Swedish).